lloydzhou/mapred.io/README.md

         return sum;
     }).toString(), inputs:inputs)
 ```
+## change log
+2013-11-29  update mapred.io-client.js can be using in browser and command line, add client.js can run as a node.

 ## To do
 1. Performance Test
 2. Client program (the standalone client not on the browser).